nbubna/mind-hacking/extending-the-dom.md

 [Browser]: http://perfectionkills.com/whats-wrong-with-extending-the-dom/#bonus_browser_bugs

-Bugs will always be there for those stuck in the past, but in the present, they are closely hounded Wrappers and extenders alike ought still keep a sharp eye out, especially in bleeding-edge features, but the core DOM APIs are now regularly battle-tested by hordes of barbarian code all over the planet.
+Bugs will always be there for those stuck in the past, but in the present, they are closely hounded.
+Wrappers and extenders alike ought still keep a sharp eye out, especially in bleeding-edge features, but the core DOM APIs are now regularly battle-tested by hordes of barbarian code all over the planet.

 #### So What Risk Is Left?